CodeForPhilly/decentralized-data/tutorials/actually-using-git/lessons/conflicting-branches.md

 tags:
 ---

-This recreates the example described in the Github help page about [Resolving a Merge Conflict on the Command Line](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/)
+This recreates the example described in the Github help page about [Resolving a Merge Conflict on the Command Line](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).
+You will create a git branch to represent each step in this process:

+1. Create a file called planets.md
+2. Make conflicting edits to the file on two different branches
+3. Merge the changes on a fake "master" branches

+You will then merge those changes to the real master branch.

+We use these branches to explore some of the most useful features of git.

 ## Step: Create a new File